vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_code_entry.md

 ## What about a mystery gift setup?

 I'd like to cover this separately because it's best handled via `givemon` script commands, which means we don't do much in `GetCodeFeedback` other than return a unique identifier.
-I'm gonna reference @PCG's mystery gift implementation which is based on this code entry system for a clean and really thorough example.
+I'm gonna reference @PCG06's mystery gift implementation which is based on this code entry system for a clean and really thorough example.

 ### 3. Mystery Gift `GetCodeFeedback`